-At Gateway School, we encourage all pupils to develop their creativity and imagination in art and design by exploring the visual, tactile and sensory qualities of materials and processes.
+At Gateway Academy, we encourage all pupils to develop their creativity and imagination in art and design by exploring the visual, tactile and sensory qualities of materials and processes.

 How parents can help

-There is a wealth of free museums and galleries to visit in London as well as public buildings and sculptures around the city.
-Parents are also encouraged to teach art and craft making skills to their children; from sewing, knitting to model making with scrap materials.
+There are a wealth of free museums and galleries to visit in London as well as public buildings and sculptures.
+Parents are also encouraged to teach art and craft making skills to their children through sewing and knitting to model making with scrap materials.

 See below the links to the galleries we work with:

 If parents would like any additional help or ideas Miss Booth is happy to help!